Concluding an employment contract

 Form and duration of employment contract

 An employment contract may contain a provision on a trial period.
-The trial period usually lasts for four months.
+The maximum length of a trial period is six months.
 Either party may cancel the employment contract during the trial period, notwithstanding the grounds for termination laid down in the Employment Contracts Act.
+The employer has the right to extend the trial period, if the employer has been absent from work for more than 30 calendar days due to incapacity for work or because of family leave.

 Fixed-term employment contract

-The employer must present the employee with written information on the principal terms of work, unless these terms are laid down in a written employment contract.
-These include
+The employer must provide a written account of the principal terms and conditions of work to the employee, if these are not laid down in a written employment contract.
+The terms and conditions include:

 - start date of the employment relationship